-Asal. § 3-4 and § 3-5 include provisions for companies to maintain a sound level of equity and to take appropriate action if their equity is lost.
+Asal. § 3-4 and § 3-5 stipulate requirements for companies to maintain a sound level of equity and impose a duty on the board of directors to take appropriate action if the company's equity falls below certain thresholds.
 Asal. § 8-1 stipulates what may be distributed as dividend.
-The general meeting cannot adopt a resolution to distribute a higher amount of dividend than that recommended or approved by the board of directors, cf. Asal. § 8-2.
-Asal. § 10-14 stipulates that the general meeting may grant the board of directors a mandate to increase the share capital subject to the same majority as is required for an amendment to the articles of association.
+The general meeting cannot adopt a resolution to distribute a higher amount of dividend than recommended or approved by the board of directors, cf. Asal. § 8-2.
+Asal. § 10-14 stipulates that the general meeting may grant the board of directors a mandate to increase the share capital subject to the same majority as required for an amendment to the articles of association.
 Such mandates may not be granted for a period longer than two years at a time.
-A mandate for the company to purchase its own shares shall not be granted for any period in excess of 18 months, cf. Asal. § 9-4.
+A mandate for the company to purchase its own shares shall not be granted for a period excessing 18 months, cf. Asal. § 9-4.